CSDGroup/aisegcell/README.md

 ## Training
 Training U-Net is as simple as calling the command `aisegcell_train`.
-We provide a [notebook](https://github.com/CSDGroup/aisegcell/blob/main/notebooks/unet_example.ipynb) on how to train U-Net with a minimal working example. `aisegcell_train` is available if you activate the virtual environment you [installed](#installation) and can be called with the following arguments:
+We provide a [notebook](https://github.com/CSDGroup/aisegcell/blob/main/notebooks/unet_example.ipynb) on how to train U-Net with a minimal working example (~10 min). `aisegcell_train` is available if you activate the virtual environment you [installed](#installation) and can be called with the following arguments:

   - `--help`: show help message